louisdutton/test-goban/README.md

 Original repo: [lumapps/test-goban](https://github.com/louisdutton/test-goban.git)

-I thought it would be an interesting exercise to complete this task in a couple of languages so I've provided a version in Python, TypeScript and C#.
+I thought it would be an interesting exercise to complete this task in a couple of languages so I've provided a version in Python, TypeScript, C# and Rust.

 ## Setup